MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2-copy-activity.md

 ms.custom: template-how-to
 ---

-# How to configure Azure Data Lake Gen2 Storage in copy activity
+# How to configure Azure Data Lake Storage Gen2 in copy activity

-This article outlines how to use the copy activity in data pipeline to copy data from and to Azure Data Lake Gen2 Storage.
+This article outlines how to use the copy activity in data pipeline to copy data from and to Azure Data Lake Storage Gen2.

 ## Supported format

-Azure Data Lake Gen2 Storage supports the following file formats.
+Azure Data Lake Storage Gen2 supports the following file formats.

 ## Supported configuration